proceduralca/compiler/README.md

 `.COMPILER_COMBINE`

 Flags elements that need to be combined using the `COMPILER.combine()` utility.
+This overrides the `.COMPILER_IGNORE` flag.

 ### limitations

 * The code is not minified or optimized, just combined.
 * Only compile non-inline and local files.
 * Images must be appended to the document at some point before compiling in order to be added to the package.
-* *Images can be removed immediatley after.
+*Images can be removed immediatley after.
 Image dynamic image data is captured using Mutation Observers.*
 * Images are saved as non-compressed png, even if the original is compressed.

 ### future